sal55/langs/MyLangs/readme.md

 So building **all** my compilers, assemblers etc, from source code, takes 0.6 seconds, on my very ordinary PC.
 (Timings take advantage of any file-cacheing.)

 ### So, What's Special about these Languages?

-If you've followed the last two sections, you will get an idea of what I value in a language implementation, and which I consider as important as what's inside a language: being small, simple, self-contained, effortless to use, and very fast.
+The last two sections should illustrate what I value in a language implementation, and which I consider as important as what's inside a language: being small, simple, self-contained, effortless to use, and very fast.

 I don't like large, sprawling implementations that take forever to build a program.

-However, below I will highlight some of the features I do have inside some of these.
+Below I will highlight some of the features I do have inside some of these.
 But first...

 ### Features I don't Support

 This is not to imply a criticism of such features, I just don't have them.

-(This is avoid downvotes on Reddit as many of these are very popular there.
-Another reason why probably no one would use my languages anyway.)
+I was going to do a list, but just assume dozens of advanced features regularly touted as must-haves in Reddits r/PL forum; and think of most things bundled into languages such as C++, Rust, and every FP language around.

+Most, I simply don't understand and can't get my head around.
+Others are too hard to implement or not worthwile for me, as I likely won't use them.
+Some I just don't like, like over-elaborate type systems.

 ### A Selection of Characteristics

-A few characteristics and some features from M and Q that might be unique, uncommon or unpopular:
+Some characteristics and a few features from M and Q that might be unique to me, uncommon or unpopular:

 * Case-insensitive source code
 * Line-oriented source code, so semicolons etc are rarely needed.
 (Most language are line-oriented, but many don't take advantage)
 * 1-based arrays as well as 0-based and even N-based
 * Use of whole-program compilers (always compile all sources from scratch; it's OK, these are fast compilers)
 * No build system needed - just submit the lead module to the compiler; output is an EXE or DLL file
-* Numeric literals can have scale factors such as '5 million'
 * Out-of-order definitions throughout (no separate declarations needed of anything that is defined in the program)
 * Circular and mutual module imports
 * **strinclude** to import any text file (any binary file with Q) as a string literal